 - Journal and write down three things you are grateful for and why.

-If sleep is elusive, this can negatively impact our resilience in all aspect of our lives – at work and at home.
+When sleep is elusive, it can negatively impact our resilience in all aspect of our lives – at work and at home.

-If you would like to know more about building resilience for individuals, leaders and teams, and the seven components that interrelate and contribute to our resilience, please do get in touch today.
+If you’re curious and want to know more about coaching and building resilience for individuals, leaders and teams, please do get in touch today.

 We use the scientifically researched Resilience at Work ™ toolkit which is validated and specifically designed for the workplace.